The 24 Best Supplements for Your Penis

 This is one B team you want to get on pronto: A recent report from Harvard University highlighted a study that has linked low levels of B12 to erectile dysfunction.
 A causal link hasn't been nailed down, but the B vitamin is used by every system in the body, particularly in cell metabolism and the production of blood—two essential factors in getting and keeping a quality erection.

 Call this the Marvin Gaye of amino acids: L-arginine converts to nitric oxide (NO), a naturally occuring gas that causes blood vessels to relax and facilitate blood flow, helping you get and stay hard.
 You can find plenty of the nutrient in oysters, but in supplement form, the Mayo Clinic says that 400-6,000 milligrams is the maximum dose.
 And these are the best foods for arginine!

 The sunshine vitamin will brighten things up in the bedroom.
 In a recent study published in the Journal of Sexual Medicine, Italian researchers found that of 143 men with erectile dysfunction, 80% had less-than-optimal levels of D, and the men with severe ED had, on average, a 24% lower level of D than with a milder condition.
 They theorize that low levels of D damage blood vessels and lead to a shortage of nitric oxide.

 Vitamin C has been associated with higher sperm counts.
-You can get it naturally from strawberries, raspberries and blueberries, which are anthocyanins, colorful plant chemicals which help keep your arteries unclogged, boosting circulation and erection quality.
+You can get it naturally from strawberries, raspberries, and blueberries, which are anthocyanins, colorful plant chemicals that keep your arteries unclogged, boosting circulation and erection quality.
 In supplement stores, you'll find all manner of megadoses—steer clear of those; they might do more harm than good.